Hyundai Ioniq 3 set for mid-2026 sales launch after April 20 world premiere

 Price & Release Date

-Pricing for the Hyundai Ioniq 3 in the UK is expected to start at around GBP 27,000 (USD ~36,604), positioning it slightly above its Kia sibling but below the Kona Electric.
+Pricing for the Hyundai Ioniq 3 in the UK is expected to start at around GBP 30,000 (USD 40,572).
 Sales are expected to commence in mid-2026 (July-September quarter) in Europe, as per Autocar UK.

-Given its unique design and competitive expected specifications, the Ioniq 3 could also have potential in the U.S. If it manages to pass the North American entrance exam, it would slot below the Kona EV and compete with budget EVs from Chevrolet, Ford, and Nissan.
+Given its unique design and competitive expected specifications, the Ioniq 3 could also have potential in the U.S. If it manages to pass the North American entrance exam, it could be an interesting rival to budget EVs from Chevrolet, Ford, and Nissan.

 Likely to be assembled in HMGICS